-The decrease in Watch List-Doubtful Commercial loans at March 31, 2024 can be primarily attributed to the charge-down previously discussed.
-The increase in Watch List-Doubtful Commercial Real Estate: Multifamily loans at March 31, 2024 compared to December 31, 2023 can be primarily attributed to a loan secured by apartments that was downgraded from Pass.
+The other relationship which is secured by a commercial building in which childcare centers are operated, was downgraded to Watch List - Doubtful.
+The increase in Watch List - Doubtful Commercial real estate: multifamily loans at September 30, 2024 compared to December 31, 2023 can be primarily attributed to two loans secured by apartments that were downgraded from Pass.